 There are 17 campsites.
 They are set behind a picket fence that gives them privacy and separates them from the day-trippers.
 Here is a map of the Peanut Island campground.

 Peanut Island campsites are understandably popular, so booking weekend dates is a challenge.
-Palm Beach County requires you book by phone no earlier than 90 days in advance, and most weekends book up at the 90-day-out point.
-Sunday nights and weeknights are slightly more accessible.
+Palm Beach County now facilitates online reservations.
+You can book 90 days in advance.

 Peanut Island limits campers to three nights and only one three-night stay every two months.
 There is no electricity.
 Campsites are $28 a night with a six camper maximum occupancy.
 The park says no alcohol is allowed; we have heard this is enforced only if campers get rowdy.

 Peanut Island campers must arrange to reach the island by boat.
 The Peanut Island shuttle charges $20 per camper and allows each to bring one or two bags, tent and a cooler per person.
 The shuttle operator also rents tents for $65 per night.
 (I might point out you can buy a pretty nice tent on Amazon for that price.)

 Hidden on Peanut Island is an underground fallout shelter built in December 1961 as a safe haven for President John F. Kennedy, whose family’s Palm Beach compound was minutes away across the water.

 The Kennedy Bunker closed indefinitely in 2017.
 The non-profit that managed the facility lost its lease with the county after several years of conflict.
 The county has not determined the future of the bunker or the historic Coast Guard station located on the island.